 For displaced fractures (in which the pieces on either side of the break are out of line), the bone will need to be set before putting on a cast.
 To set the bone, the doctor will put the pieces of the broken bone in the right position so they can grow back together into one bone (this is called a closed reduction).

-A closed reduction involves the doctor realigning the broken bone so that it heals in a straighter position.
-The child is given sedation, which is a medicine, usually through an intravenous line (IV) during the closed reduction.
+A closed reduction is when the doctor realigns the broken bone so that it heals in a straighter position.
 Realigning the bones is a painful procedure, so sedation is given so the child won't feel it.
+This medicine usually is given through an intravenous (IV, into a vein) line.
 A cast is then put on to keep the bone in position.
-You can expect another X-ray to be taken immediately after the procedure to make sure the bones are in good position after the realignment is done.
+You can expect the doctor to take another X-ray immediately after the realignment procedure to make sure the bones are in good position.

-Although most broken bones simply need a cast to heal, other more serious fractures (such as compound fractures) might require surgery to be properly aligned and to ensure the bones stay together during the healing process.
+Although most broken bones simply need a cast to heal, other more serious fractures (such as compound fractures) might require surgery to be properly aligned and to make sure the bones stay together during the healing process.

-Open fractures need to be cleaned thoroughly in the sterile environment of the operating room before they're set because the bone's exposure to the air poses a risk of infection.
+Open fractures need to be cleaned thoroughly in the sterile space of an operating room before they're set because the bone's exposure to the outside environment poses a risk of infection.

 With breaks in larger bones or when the bone breaks into more than two pieces, the doctor may put a metal pin in the bone to help set it before placing a cast.
-Don't worry, though — as with any surgery, your child will be given medicine so that he or she won't feel a thing.
-And when the bone has healed, the doctor will remove the pin.
+When the bone has healed, the doctor will remove the pin.

 Fractures heal at different rates, depending upon the age of the child and the type of fracture.
 For example, young children may heal in as little as 3 weeks, while it may take 6 weeks for the same kind of fracture to heal in teens.